 If your pump is equipped with a packing seal, the packing is lubricated by the liquid being pumped.
-Some leakage around the packing seal is normal.
+Some leakage (2-3 drops per minute) around the packing seal is normal.
 Packing pumps must leak slightly to cool and lubricate the shaft and to allow the shaft to turn freely.